Effective Prescription Drug Addiction Treatment in Thailand

 Why Choose The Cabin Chiang Mai for Opioid Addiction Treatment?

-Situated along the Ping River in one of Thailand’s most-visited cities, The Cabin Chiang Mai boasts picturesque Thai-style bungalows and expansive tropical gardens which help to creating a calm and relaxing environment for drug addiction treatment.
+Situated in the serene forested foothills of one of Thailand’s most-visited cities, The Cabin Chiang Mai boasts picturesque private villas and expansive tropical gardens which help to create a calm and relaxing environment for drug addiction treatment.

 Our Western-trained counsellors use our own unique and very effective treatment programme,Recovery Zones, which combines cognitive behavioural therapy (CBT), 12 Steps methodology and mindfulness therapy to deliver an addiction treatment programme that really works.
 With an above average completion rate of 96%, our programme is highly regarded by the medical community around the globe.